awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 `greengrass-root/ggc/var/log/system/`
 Contains all logs from AWS IoT Greengrass system components, such as the certificate manager and the connection manager\.
 By using the messages in `ggc/var/log/system/` and `ggc/var/log/system/runtime.log`, you should be able to find out which error occurred in AWS IoT Greengrass system components\.

+`greengrass-root/ggc/var/log/system/localwatch/`
+Contains the logs for the AWS IoT Greengrass component that handles uploading Greengrass logs to CloudWatch Logs\.
+If you cannot view Greengrass logs in CloudWatch, then you can use these logs for troubleshooting\.

 `greengrass-root/ggc/var/log/user/`
 Contains all logs from user\-defined Lambda functions\.
 Check this folder to find error messages from your local Lambda functions\.

 **Note**
 By default, *greengrass\-root* is the `/greengrass` directory\.
 If a [write directory](gg-core.md#write-directory) is configured, then the logs are under that directory\.

 If the logs are configured to be stored on the cloud, use CloudWatch Logs to view log messages\. `crash.log` is found only in file system logs on the AWS IoT Greengrass core device\.

 If AWS IoT is configured to write logs to CloudWatch, check those logs if connection errors occur when system components attempt to connect to AWS IoT\.